dleidert/bde-lock/docs/index.md

 ## Uninstallation

-Go to the Windows `Control panel > Programs > Uninstall program` and choose the uninstall `Bitlocker Drive Locker`.
+Go to the Windows `Control panel > Programs > Uninstall program` and choose to uninstall `Bitlocker Drive Locker`.

 ## Posts